-NEW BESPOKE JEWELLERY STORE IN MARMION ROAD
+BESPOKE JEWELLERY STORE NOW IN MARMION ROAD

-The Workshop is huge, with different sections including a large boutique store in the front, with a variety of jewellery designs available, a basement materials workshop and a design workshop in the back, with glass walls allowing you to see the goldsmiths and jewellery makers at work.
+The new location is huge, with different sections including a large boutique store in the front, with a variety of jewellery designs available, a basement materials workshop and a design workshop in the back, with glass walls allowing you to see the goldsmiths and jewellery makers at work.
 Also on the walls complimenting the creative jewellery on show are some large works of art by Southsea artist Roo Abrook.

 …a new bespoke goldsmith workshop on Marmion Road…